para-droid-ai/Gemini-Topic-Streamer/README.md

     *   The selected `modelName` for the stream.
     *   Instructions for the desired detail level and Markdown formatting.
     *   System instructions for the AI's role.
+    *   **Conditionally, User-Pinned Chat Context:** If `stream.contextPreference` is 'last' or 'all', any chat messages pinned by the user for this stream are included.
-    *   Optionally, the content of previous updates (based on context preference).
+    *   Optionally, the content of previous *stream updates* (based on `stream.contextPreference`).
     *   Configuration for `temperature`, `topK`, `topP`, `seed`.
     *   **Conditionally**, if the selected model is `gemini-2.5-flash-preview-04-17` and reasoning is enabled, `thinkingConfig` is included.
 For other models, `thinkingConfig` is omitted as per guidelines.
     *   Crucially, it enables `googleSearch` for grounding.